Home » 52120 – Graphic designers and illustrators

 Employment Outlook

-The employment outlook will be moderate for Graphic designers and illustrators (52120) in Prince Edward Island for the 2022-2024 period.
+The employment outlook will be Limited for graphic designers and illustrators (NOC 52120) in Prince Edward Island for the 2025-2027 period.

 The following factors contributed to this outlook: